Paritutu/paritutu.github.io/_posts/2025-02-19-reproductive.markdown

 ![westown-maternity-hospital-selected-birth-defects](westown-maternity-hospital-selected-birth-defects.png)

-## The Missing Taranaki District Health Board 2002 Investigation On Herbicides And Farmers
+The missing taranaki district health board 2002 investigation on herbicides and farmers.

-_TDHB in 2002 to the Health Select committee were investigating farmers and 245-T yet output was not reported_
+TDHB in 2002 to the Health Select committee, TDHB were investigating farmers and 245-T.

+The outcome was not properly reported.

 ![anecepahly-three-taranaki-clusters-and-comparison](anecepahly-three-taranaki-clusters-and-comparison.png)